How To Remove Valve Guides

 The "low buck" way of checking valve guide wear is; once the valve is removed, slide it part-way back into the guide and wiggle it.
 The problem with this method is, there needs to be a minimum amount of play, so how do you know what's too much?

 A more accurate way to measure valve guide wear is with a snap gauge (small hole gauge) and a 0-1" dial bore gauge.
-A micrometer would also work.
+Depending on clearance, sometimes a micrometer will work.

 If you don't have them already, consider investing in a few quality measuring tools.